rosvall/makita-lxt-protocol/basic_info_cmd.md

 #### Damage rating (nybble 46, 3 MSB)
 3 bit integer.

-Possibly only applicable for very old battery types.
+Possibly only applicable to very old battery types, i.e. not type 0, 2, 3, 5, or 6.

-For some batteries, the BTC04 will resort to convert this value to the 0-4 health rating.
+For these batteries, the BTC04 will convert this value to the 0-4 health rating.

-For those batteries, a damage rating below 3 corresponds to 4/4 health, 7 corresponds to 0/4 health, etc.
+A damage rating below 3 corresponds to 4/4 health, 7 corresponds to 0/4 health, etc.

 #### Overdischarge (nybbles 48, 49)